Legal Advice for Compensation Insurance Claims & TPD Payouts

 • The accident location

-• Skid marks on the road
+• Skid marks

 • Location of traffic lights and road signs

-• Positions of the vehicles involved in the accident
+• Positions of the accident vehicles

 • Take videos of witnesses (with their permission)